apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

         and @lock.created < xs:dateTime('2013-09-02T15:44:05.920+02:00')] */

 _Each transformed SQL2 query contains the original XPath query as a comment._

+When converting from XPath to SQL-2, `or` conditions are automatically converted to `union` queries, so that indexes can be used for conditions of the form `a = 'x' or b = 'y'`.

 ### Query Processing